Game Designer | Producer

 What I Did

 I was the designer and producer of the project.
-I focused on improving the tutorial, the battle mechanics, and the mount system.
+I focused on improving levels, Live Ops participation, and creating interesting soft-currency sinks.
 Meanwhile, I handled tickets, communicated with developers, and solved problems based on data and player feedback.

 The data team showed that some players quit the game after completing certain levels.
 Since more players would experience the early levels, we decided to focus on fixing them first.

 I analyzed the early levels with the data and tried to find the differences between high and low conversion levels.
 I realized that the players preferred smoothness and good pacing.
 For example, not having too many stops and waits, and activating the fever mode naturally if the players followed the preferred paths.
 I then worked with the level design team to remake the levels and did A/B tests.
 We were able to apply the better versions and brought up level conversion.